blockchain-group/DIRECTGO/README.md

 end
 ```

-Each test problem in the **DIRECTGOLib** stores the information about the problem structure together with the objective function.
-In this case, in the `Bukin6.m` file, the following information is stored: i) the dimensionality of the problem; ii) the lower and upper bounds for each variable; iii) the objective function value of the known solution; iv) the solution point.
+Each test problem in the **DIRECTGOLib** stores information about the problem structure together with the objective function.
+In this case, in the `Bukin6.m` file, the following information is stored: i) the dimensionality of the problem; ii) the lower and upper bounds for each variable; iii) the objective function value of the available solution; iv) the solution point.
 The optimization problem is passed to the algorithm as part of a `P` structure.
 For a simple, box-constrained problem like this, only one field of the `P` structure is needed:
-For some problems, the optimum might depend on the number of variables, therefore the solution values and points are returned as functions for all test problems in **DIRECTGOLib**.
+For some problems, the optimum might depend on the number of variables.
+Therefore, the solution values and points are returned as functions for all test problems in **DIRECTGOLib**.

 ```matlab
 » P.f = 'Bukin6';